ikaru5/heimdall-contract/README.md

-# Heimdall Contract (WIP)
+# Heimdall Contract

-Validation Objects in your Frontend
+Inheritable and nestable data Objects with intuitive validation schema in your JS-Project.
-Target is to create Contracts (Reform) like Ruby Trailblazer for your JS-Frontend like React, Vue or any other JS project.
+Target is to create Contracts like Rubys Trailblazer-Reform for your JS-Frontend like React, Vue or any other JS project (also backend).

-This is still in development...
-More to come!
+# Goals
+- RELIABLE: Heimdall Contracts got 100% test coverage.
+- REUSABLE: Contracts can be reused in other contracts.
+Thanks to validation context and inheritance you can reuse contracts with different validation rules.
+- EXTENSIBLE: You can extend the validation schema with your own validators.
+- INTUITIVE: The validation schema is intuitive and easy to understand.
+- INDEPENDENT: Heimdall Contracts are independent of any other library.
+It is not tied to any state management system or framework.
+- TESTABLE: Contracts are easy to test.
+Just take a look at the tests. ;)
+- DOCUMENTED: The documentation is written in a way that you can understand it without any prior knowledge.
+- FLEXIBLE: You can use Heimdall Contracts in any JS project.
+It is not tied to any framework or state management system.
+- LIGHTWEIGHT: Heimdall Contracts is lightweight.
+It has no dependencies and is only 3.1kb minified and gzipped.
+- TRANSLATABLE: You can use your own translation library or use the included i18next integration for error messages.

 ## Example